yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_virtualize_web.md

 : Enter the identifier name used for clients from the external OAuth provider, which is displayed on the Traffic tab in the API Gateway Manager console.
 This value can be a selector.
 Defaults to `${oauth.token.client_id}`.

 Extract token attributes
 : Click the add button to specify OAuth token attributes to be extracted from the configured Token information policy and copied to the message whiteboard.
 For example, these can then be passed to request, response, or routing policies downstream.
 Specifying attributes ensures their values are retained on the whiteboard after invoking the policy.

-By default, the following attributes are extracted:
+: By default, the following attributes are extracted:
     * `oauth.token.client_id`
     * `oauth.token.scopes`
     * `oauth.token.valid`

-Authorization: See the OAuth security device settings.

-Grant Type: Implicit: See the OAuth security device settings.

-Grant Type: Authorization Code: See the OAuth security device settings.
+For authorization, grant type implicit, and grant type authorization code settings, see the OAuth security device settings.

 #### Pass Through